-The 20th of March 2023 will mark 20 years since the invasion of Iraq.
-20 years on, Iraqi people are still waiting for justice to be delivered for the violations that flow from decisions made in Washington and London to ignore international law in waging war.
-The Iraq people's immense suffering must be recognized by the international community and all those responsible for the invasion and occupation must be held accountable.
+Earlier this year, the 20th of March 2023 marked 20 years since the invasion of Iraq by the United States of America and the United Kingdom of Great Britain and Northern Ireland.
+20 years on, Iraqi people are still waiting for justice to be delivered for the violations that still flow from decisions made in Washington and London to ignore international law and to wage an illegal war based on a flimsy justification that did not hold up to any scrutiny.
+The immense suffering of the people of Iraq over the subsequent 20 years must be recognized and addressed by the international community, by the UN Human Rights Council and all efforts must be made to enhance accountability for those responsible for violations during the invasion and occupation.
+Victims and their families have waited too long for justice.
+It is time to pursue - with vigour - the processes that should have been implemented over the last two decades.

-On 20 March 2003, and in a clear breach of Article 2 (4) of the UN charter accompanied by grave violations of the 1949 Geneva Conventions and the 1977 Protocols, the United States of America together with the so-called "coalition of the willing" launched a war against Iraq with an initial operation, under the name of "Shock and Awe", consisting of a serious of devastating airstrikes on the capital, Baghdad, by the use of overwhelming power which would frighten the population, and ultimately paralyze the country's will to fight back.
-That night marked the start of a devastating occupation that was due to change the face of Iraq forever.
+The invasion of Iraq represents a flagrant breach of Article 2(4) of the UN Charter accompanied by grave violations of the 1949 Geneva Conventions and the 1977 Protocols, the United States of America together with the so-called "coalition of the willing" launched a war against Iraq with an initial operation, labelled "Shock and Awe", consisting of a serious of devastating airstrikes on the capital, Baghdad, by the use of overwhelming power which would frighten the population, and ultimately paralyze the country's will to mount resistance to an invasion that had been pre-planned for months.
+The attack, and the ensuring devastating occupation changed the face of Iraq forever.
+There has been little attention paid to the long-lasting impacts that continue until this day.

-As a military invasion waged without justification the war on Iraq was a war of aggression, which according to the Tribunal of Nuremberg is not only an international crime, it is the supreme international crime that contains within itself the accumulated evil of the whole.
-An act of aggression is further recognized as an international crime in the Rome Statute of the International Criminal Court.
+Firstly, as a military invasion waged without justification the war on Iraq was a war of aggression, which according to the Tribunal of Nuremberg and crystalised customary international law is not only an international crime, but the supreme international crime that contains within itself the accumulated evil of the whole.
+It is for this very reason that States agreed to codify aggression as an international crime in the Rome Statute of the International Criminal Court.
+The importance of condemning this ultimate evil is precisely with which the United States of America, the United Kingdom of Great Britain and Northern Ireland and other States have criticised the Russian Federation's invasion of Ukraine.